knobs-dials/pg_sizes/README.md

 - assumes that's trusted on localhost via pg_hba (so no username)
 - assumes that's the admin and can read everything

-You're running someone else's code on your database.
+Also, you're running someone else's code on your database.

 # TODO / CONSIDER

-Output as JSON or something else parsable
+Output as JSON, or something else parsable

-A 'forced index warming' mode or such, because we have code that matches filenames to relations, it wouldn't be a stretch to have
+A 'forced index warming' mode or such, because we have code that matches filenames to relations so it wouldn't be a stretch to have

 It may be useful to show disk use rather than apparent size, by stat()s to the filesystem.
 The code for it is commented out because it has to assume you have filesystem permissions, which is a point of failure you don't have using pg_class.